 If you are dealing with a Revenue Officer you probably flinch every time someone knocks at your door or an unknown number calls you.
 While we typically tell clients that the IRS doesn’t call or show up on your doorstep, the rules are different when a Revenue Officer or Agent is involved.

-Revenue Officers aren't your average IRS employee.
-They know the tax code very well and have the power to levy your wages and bank account and seize your property!
-Revenue Officer tactics are often more extreme.
+Revenue Officers aren’t your average IRS employee.
+They know the tax code very well and have the power to garnish your wages.
+Revenue Officer tactics are often more extreme than other IRS employees.
 Knowing your rights as a taxpayer is important when you are in this stage of collections.
 Your right to representation and your right to have a Revenue Officer contact your representation rather than you can be a huge burden release.
-Once you have an attorney handling your case you will never need to have a one-on-one with a Revenue Officer.
+Once you have a tax attorney from our firm handling your case, you will never need to meet with a Revenue Officer alone.
+We will always be with you and will object if the agent tries to take advantage of you or your rights.

-A business only has to owe $25,000 to the IRS to have a Revenue Officer assigned while an individual's tax debt has to reach $250,000.
-Once you've been contacted by a Revenue Officer do NOT ignore them.
+Once you’ve been contacted by a Revenue Officer do NOT ignore them.
 This will only create problems and cause the Revenue Officer to try more aggressive tactics.
-A RO will be more likely to show up on your doorstep, talk to neighbors, talk to business associates, and call you!
+A Revenue Officer will be more likely to show up on your doorstep, talk to your neighbors obtain your cell phone records, talk to your business associates, come to your business to speak with you in person, and call you directly!
 Revenue Officers act like a private investigator for the IRS and gather facts about your activities, whereabouts, family members, etc. in an effort to learn more about your lifestyle and what you do with your money.